Home Telephone Location New Telephone Numbers

 If you're nearby when someone is littering or fly-tipping, you should note:

-• how many people are involved and what they look like
+• How many people are involved and what they look like

-• what they dropped or tipped - how much and what it looks like
+• What they dropped or tipped - how much and what it looks like

-• report this information to Council’s Enforcement Team.
-Call 0330 137 4047 or alternatively email: ehealth@nmandd.org
+• Report this information to Council’s Enforcement Team: T: 0330 137 4047 Eehealth@nmandd.org

 Report Waste Crime

-Dumping or burning waste where it's not allowed or allowing others to dispose of waste on your land, is a criminal offence.
-The PSNI and authorised officers of the Department of Agriculture, Environment and Rural Affairs can stop, search and seize vehicles used or suspected of being used for illegal waste activities, including fly-tipping.
+The PSNI and officers from the Department of Agriculture, Environment and Rural Affairs can stop, search and seize vehicles they believe are being used for illegal waste dumping.

 Associated Legislation: